sci-42ver/SICP_SDF/SDF_notes.md

 - Sometimes I use yellow mark to show I have read some footnotes.
 # miscs
 - cph: Competitive Programming Helper
-# *How to learn
+# @How to learn
-## Check p14, 23~27 (chapter 1 underlined words by searching "section"/"chapter" as what I did when learning SICP) *after reading each chapter*.
+## @Check p14, 23~27 (chapter 1 underlined words by searching "section"/"chapter" as what I did when learning SICP) *after reading each chapter*.
-- chapter 2 checked.
+- chapter 2, 3 checked.
-## *Check the preface of each chapter and section same as SICP.
+## @Check the preface of each chapter and section same as SICP.
-- done up to section 3.4 included (chapter 3 excluded).
+- done up to section 3.5 included (chapter 3 excluded).
-## *Chapters to check
+## @Chapters to check
-Updated up to section 3.4 included.
+Updated up to section 3.5 included.
 ### chapter 2
 - ~~> In the implementation of section 2.4.1, we used the terms jumping and capturing interchangeably.~~
 ### chapter 3